-Mr. President, apart from Eritrea, there are compliance concerns with respect to Article 3 on mines inappropriately retained for training and research, Article 4 on missed stockpile destruction deadlines, Article 5 on delayed action or non-action on mine clearance, Article 7 on the low rate of transparency reporting, and Article 9 on lack of national implementation measures.
+There are compliance concerns with respect to Article 3 on mines inappropriately retained for training and research, Article 5 on delayed action or non-action on mine clearance, Article 7 on the low rate of transparency reporting, and Article 9 on lack of national implementation measures.

 At the review conference and in the Oslo Action Plan, States Parties agreed to expand the role of the Committee on Cooperative Compliance, giving it responsibilities under Articles 3, 4, 5, 7, and 9.
 They also agreed to expand the President's role in compliance, through what has been called an "early warning mechanism."
 If no information on implementing Articles 3, 4, or 5 is provided for two consecutive years, "the President will assist and engage with the States Parties concerned."
-The President has just given us examples of that type of engagement over the past year.

 With the expansion of the roles of the President and the Committee on Cooperative Compliance, States Parties are in a much better position to deal with implementation and compliance concerns at an earlier stage and more effectively.
-Unfortunately, as the President also noted, he and the Committee have a lot of work to do.
+Unfortunately, there is a lot of work to do.